pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 Remember this value, as we will need to use it later.

-A note on React versions: The reactrb-rails-generator gem has installed the [React Rails](https://github.com/reactjs/react-rails) gem which includes a copy of the React source.
-Multiple copies of React being included cause untold problems so pay particular attention to the version of React you currently have (via the React Rails gem) and the version we are about to install via NPM.
-We will need to ensure these versions are the same.
-At the time writing, the React version being installed by react-rails is 15.0.2 so we want to install the same version via NPM.

-If you need to use a specific version of react, you will need to make sure you use the corresponding version of react-rails.
-See [React Rails versions](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) and then specify the specific version of react-rails you need in your gem file.

 ### Step 3: Setup Webpack for managing javascript libraries

 There are three parts to this step: